-During summer 2019, two saildrones were deployed in the Chukchi and the Beaufort seas, allowing for the monitoring of the large sea surface variability found in this region.
+During summer 2019, two saildrones explored the Chukchi and the Beaufort seas, allowing for the monitoring of the large SSS and SST variability found in this region.
 They crossed persistent surface water masses as RW along the Alaskan coast, PW advected in the Chukchi Sea, and the BG in the Beaufort Sea.
-Additionally, they also crossed regions with short-lived low SSS areas, such as in the MWL.
+Additionally, they also crossed regions with short-lived low SSS areas, such as MWL.
 The different observed MWL are associated with different freshening amplitudes (from a few tenth of pss to 5 pss) and are found at different distances from the sea ice edge.
-Measurements from the two saildrones reveal a large variability in SSS and SST in the vicinity of MWL with SSS values between 25 pss and 32.5 pss and SST values between -1°C and 10°C.
+Measurements from the two saildrones reveal a large variability in SSS and SST in the vicinity of MWL with SSS values between 25 pss and 32.5 pss and SST between -1°C and 10°C.

-The largest MWL captured during the campaign is observed in July and August, far away from the sea ice edge, and is associated with SSS and SST decreases that reach up to 5 pss and 6°C. Saildrone measurements of ocean currents and wind further reveal that, in the presence of low SSS associated with the MWL, the increase in vertical shear driven by an increase in WS that occurred during the same period remains trapped close to the surface (down to 10m).
+The largest MWL captured during the campaign is observed in July and August, far away from the sea ice edge, and is associated with low SSS and SST (the decrease in SSS reaches 5 pss and the decrease in SST reaches 6°C).
+Saildrone measurements of ocean currents and wind further reveal that, in the presence of low SSS associated with the MWL, the increase in vertical shear driven by an increase in WS remains trapped close to the surface (down to 10m).
 This is likely due to an increase in stratification in the MWL resulting from the SSS decrease.
-This suggests that the presence of MWL and their associated stratification of the surface water properties, have the potential to modulate the ocean response to the winds, and the air-sea momentum transfer.
-To provide some broader spatial and temporal context to the local in-situ observations gathered by the saildrones, we also examine satellite observations of SSS and SST.
+This suggests that the presence of MWL and their associated stratification of surface water properties, have the potential to modulate the ocean response to the winds, and the airsea momentum transfer.

+To provide some broader spatial and temporal context to the local in-situ observations gathered by the saildrones, we examine satellite observations of SSS and SST.
 Indeed, despite the large uncertainties associated with satellite SSS estimates over the Arctic Ocean, it has been shown to provide valuable information regarding the water masses evolution in ice free regions (Tarasenko et al., 2021).